CascadeSTEAM/cascadesteam.github.io/news/cascade-steam-community-update-july-2025.md

 In June we kicked off the [Summer Mentorship Program Cohort](https://cascadesteam.org/mentorship), hosted community group events, prepared for PNW Climate Week, and continued development of our Internship Program.

+July includes further summer program development (below), preparation for PNW Climate Week, and brainstorming and planning for our upcoming Hackathon Event spearheaded by the Engineering Community Group.
+In August we'll take a break from Community Group events to fully enjoy summer and instead host the Cascade STEAM Summer Social.
+Community Group activity will restart in September.

+Wishing you all a safe, sunny, and fabulous July!

 ### **PNW Climate Week**

 Cascade STEAM is participating in [PNW Climate Week](https://pnwclimateweek.org/)\!
 Events take place July 16th-25th related to climate throughout the Pacific Northwest.
 See here for [ALL PNW Climate Week events](https://lu.ma/pnwclimateweek) and here for [PNW Climate Week Bellingham](https://lu.ma/pnwclimateweek) events.
 We will be exhibiting at [Kulshan Carbon Trust’s](https://www.kulshancarbontrust.org/) [Rooted in Resilience Event](https://lu.ma/ecm7k04t) on July 19th from 2pm-5pm at Boulevard Park (which we will be participating in as an exhibitor) and our [Citizen Science Community Group Event](https://lu.ma/4z1amj5u) on July 22nd from 5:30pm-7:30pm at Brandywine Kitchen.
 We encourage everyone to get out and participate in these excellent community events\!